DocDBrown/Insta-k3ds/README.md

 # Insta-k3ds

-Fast Setup for K3d clusters
+- Fast Setup for K3d clusters with TLS enabled
+- Longhorn and CloudNativePG installation not yet included
+- Manage firewall settings where relevant

 ## 1. Add or remove initial HA host